wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 * [openpyxl](https://openpyxl.readthedocs.io/en/stable/) A Python library to read/write Excel 2010 xlsx/xlsm files
 * [pyreadr](https://github.com/ofajardo/pyreadr#pyreadr) A Package to read and write R RData and Rds files into/from pandas data frames
 * [itables](https://mwouts.github.io/itables/quick_start.html) If you use Pandas in a Juptyer Notebook this is a must-have for working with large DataFrames.
 It provides the same functional table rendering in RStudio.
 * [johnnydep](https://github.com/wimglenn/johnnydep): Look.
 I didn't name it.
-But it is very useful in assessing dependancies of any given package and it comes in handy when conda-forge doesn't have a give package but you want to keep any dependancies inside of the conda-forge-verse!
+But it is very useful in assessing dependancies of any given package and it comes in handy when conda-forge doesn't have a give package but you want to keep any dependancies inside of the conda-forge-verse!  ["johnny" is a scripting language & "dep" stands for dependancies]
 * [version_information](https://github.com/jrjohansson/version_information) A very handy tool by Robert Johansson for Jupyter Notebooks to record what packages and their versions were used to make your notebook.
 Good for troubleshooting and documentation/replicability.

-In your terminal window, enter the following *one line at a time*:
+In your Console window, enter the following *one line at a time*:

 ```
 conda install -c conda-forge numpy scipy scikit-learn